gialynguyen/vcc-schema/README.md

    - [X] Any
    - [X] Unknown
    - [ ] Custom

 ### Definition:
   1. Type
   2. Parser Modes:
     2.1 Parser
-    2.2 Safe Parser (with default value)
-    2.3 Validate
+    2.2 Try Parser (if has error, value of type will be undefined) 2.3 Validate
   3. Mapper

 ### Type API
   1. Base